craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Lands of Tetrimoc/The Deserts of Tetrimoc.md

 ### Thieves
 The Thieves follow [[The Code of Thieves]].
 By all following these simple ideals, they

 Three "teams" of thieves have become very well established, and fight against each other and the four or more nomadic collectives for the few and far between resources in the desert.
 The "teams" are each named after and headed by a "team captain" who has proven themself in their own way.
-Currently, the three teams are lead by [[Agrandica]], [[Barthalmule]], and [[Cobalt]].
+Currently, the three teams are lead by [[Agrandica]], [[Barthalamule]], and [[Cobalt]].

 Food, water, and medicine are primary concerns, while ammunition and weaponry are secondary.
 Raw resources such as wood, stone, and metal are tertiary, as the Thieves rarely make - preferring to maintain - permanent structures.